Hiking For Her logo showing blue female backpacker wearing a backpack and carrying trekking poles ascending the words Hiking and Her

 I highly recommend these as an addition to your micronutrient supply.

-Tip: Chew slowly to grind down these seeds so the nutrients are released and can help you on the trail.
+Tip: Allow these seeds to sit in your oatmeal for at least 5 minutes to plump up.
+Then chew slowly to grind down these seeds so the nutrients are released and can help you on the trail throughout the morning.

 Another way to get a great backpacking breakfast into your body fast is to add a few spoonfuls of an antioxidant mix to your oats.